 It also comes with a sleek cherrywood box and a sliding lid.
 The velvet bag is perfect for storing the microphone.
 This is a beautiful thing that should be treasured!

-Although the handbook does not provide a frequency response plot, it indicates that the mic is flat from 60Hz to 15kHz.
-There is a small mid-frequency peak between 1.2 and 2kHz and approximately 2dB high.
+Although the handbook does not provide a response plot, it indicates that the mic is flat from 60Hz to 15kHz.
+There is a small mid-frequency peak between 1.2 and 2kHz and approximately 2dB.

 The handbook does not provide a plot of the frequency response.
 However, this tends to increase the apparent detail and resolution of mics.
 It is subtle and musically complementing.

 These large-diaphragm mics also have typical characteristics.
-The high-frequency pattern is similar to a hyper-cardioid pattern, while the low frequencies are more sub-cardioid.
+The high-frequency pattern is similar to a hyper-cardioid pattern, while the low frequencies are more sub-cardioid condenser.

 These cheap mics are great for vocals.
 Because of its neutral mid-range response, it will be great for electric guitars.
 For six-stringers, aim the cheap mics toward the middle of the speaker.
 Or towards the edge for essential sound.
 That’s the bass.
 Either accentuated highs or richer fuller sound can be achieved.

-It is not easy to achieve the perfect sound with an acoustic guitar.
+It is not easy to achieve the perfect sound with a guitar.
 To capture the full resonance of an instrument, large-diaphragm condenser microphones must be placed in the correct position (generally at the 12th fret).
-This is what the Baby Bottle can do.
+This is what the Bottle can do.

 Its high SPL and fast transient response give it an advantage for drums.
 The mic records drum well and are affordable.
 It can also record other acoustic instruments, which may not be as standard in a small studio.